The Preemption Hypothesis

 Still, kittens grow into cats and puppies grow into dogs (if they live to maturity), and it is pointless to deny this.
 What is important here is to tightly circumscribe the idea of natural teleology so that we don’t throw out the baby with the bathwater.
 The difficulty comes in distinguishing the baby from the bathwater in which the baby is immersed.
 Unless we want to end up with the idea of a natural teleology for human beings and the lives they live — this was the “human nature” that Sartre emphatically denied — we must deny final causes to agents, or find some other principle of distinction.

 Are civilizations a natural kind for which we can posit a natural teleology, i.e., a form or a nature toward which they naturally tend as they grow and develop?
-My answer to this is ambiguous, but it is a principled ambiguity: yes and no. Yes, because some aspects of civilization are clearly developmental, when an institution is growing toward its fulfillment, while other aspects of civilization are clearly non-developmental.
+My answer to this is ambiguous, but it is a principled ambiguity: yes and no. Yes, because some aspects of civilization are clearly developmental, when an institution is growing toward its fulfillment, while other aspects of civilization are clearly non-developmental and discontinuous.
 But civilization is so complex a whole that there is no simple way to separate the developmental and the non-developmental aspects of any one given civilization.

 Now, I don’t regard this brief exposition of the natural teleology of civilization as anything like a definitive formulation, but a definitive formulation of something so complex and subtle would require years of work.
 I will save this for another time, rather, counting on the reader’s charity (if not indulgence) to grant me the idea that at least in some respects civilizations tend toward fulfilling an apparent telos implicit in its developmental history.